tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 #.
 Create a new `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset from the project context menu ``Create/Rig``.

 #.
-In the created rig, drap & drop your FBX file your pedestrian into the prefab field.
+In the created rig, drap & drop your FBX file of the pedestrian into the prefab field.
 Then, press `Apply` button.

 	.. image:: /images/integration/animatron1_4.png